TransMac

 utility (on a Mac), or reformat the disk (if there is no needed data on it).

-Symptom: After restoring a dmg/iso image, the destination USB drive is not bootable or does not work properly.
+Symptom: After burning a DMG/iso image, the USB drive is not bootable or does not work properly.

-Symptom: Restoring a dmg file to flash drive is slow.
+Symptom: Burning a DMG file to flash drive is slow.

 Solution1: Use a newer/faster flash drive.

 Solution2: Use a recent version of TransMac.
-The buffer size
+Older versions may have a smaller buffer size.

 Symptom: Get error message while or after burning disk image to DVD.

-Problem: If image is a compressed dmg, it could be corrupt.
+Cause: If image is a compressed DMG, it could be corrupt.

 to verify integrity.